 - Deepen relationships

 Until your fundraising is a well-oiled machine, stick to doing only these four things.
 That means you may have to give up some things that are taking up your time and aren’t very productive.
 In the long run, you’ll be glad you did.

 If you’re trying to appeal to everyone in your community to give, you’re wasting your time.
 Not everyone gives to charity, and of those who do give, people have their favorite causes.

 Think of a bag of M&Ms that come in lots of colors.
 If they were donors, you’d be looking for just the red ones and ignoring the rest.
 In other words, look for specific people who think what your nonprofit does is awesome.

 Also, stop looking for rich people.
 Interest in your mission is much more important than household income when you’re building your donor base.
-Don’t get me wrong – money definitely matters!
+Don’t get me wrong, money definitely matters.
 But if you focus on money first, you’re likely to be disappointed.
 Instead, find the right people and inspire their socks off.
-Trust me, they’ll give!
+Trust me.
+They’ll give.

 Play to your strengths.
 Build a donor base of the right people.
 Motivate them with magic works.
 And work from a plan.
 This is how you’ll raise the money you need to fully fund your budget and do the most good you can.

-Sandy shows passionate nonprofit leaders how to fully fund their big vision, so they can spend their time changing lives instead of worrying about money.
+Sandy shows passionate nonprofit leaders how to fully fund their big vision so they can spend their time changing lives instead of worrying about money.
 She has helped dozens of small nonprofits go from “nickel-and-dime fundraising” to adding 6 or 7 figures to their bottom line.
-As a trainer, she shows her students how to find ideal donors, connect with them through authentic messaging, and build relationships that stand the test of time, so that fundraising becomes easy and predictable.
+As a trainer, she shows her students how to find ideal donors, connect with them through authentic messaging, and build relationships that stand the test of time so fundraising becomes easy and predictable.
 Sandy is based in Loudon, TN.
 Find out more about her fundraising system at www.GetFullyFunded.com.